zackgilbert/workwithzack.com/index.md

 Creation Date: February 2019

-Status: living, updated November 2022
+Status: living, updated February 2023

 ### Current Priorities:
 1. Spending time with and caring for my wife and son.
-1. Personal health and wellbeing.
 1. Engineering lead at able.com.
 Defining and guiding the team’s engineering priorities.
+1. Learning how to optimize and [rebuild](https://rebuild.zackgilbert.com) my process and systems.

 ### Work stuff to know:
 This is not in any particular order.